 The JTAG interface can provide an alternate interface for programming the device.
-It is disabled by default in order to enable the Sync_Out and Sync_In pins with which it is multiplexed.
+It is disabled by default in order to enable the SEQ-1 sequencing pin, sync, and power good status pins with which it is multiplexed.
 There are three conditions under which the JTAG interface is enabled:

-- 1. When the ROM_MODE PMBus command is issued. - 2.
+- 1. When the ROM MODE PMBus command is issued. - 2.
 On power-up if the Data Flash is blank.
 This allows JTAG to be used for writing the configuration parameters to a programmed device with no PMBus interaction. - 3.
 When an invalid address is detected at power-up.
-By opening or shorting one of the address pins to ground, an invalid address can be generated that enables JTAG.
-When the JTAG port is enabled the JTAG pins are not available as sequencing pins.
+By shorting one of the address pins to ground, an invalid address can be generated that enables JTAG.